TrackPolitics logoTrackPolitics

 Financial Interests

-He has six declared financial interests: four gifts/benefits from UK sources, one donation or other support for MP activities, and one gift/benefit from a source outside the UK.
+Declared seven financial interests: five entries for gifts, benefits or hospitality from UK sources; one entry for donations or other support for MP activities; and one entry for gifts or benefits from sources outside the UK.

 Generated 21 February 2026